-Edison, A Cray XC30, is NERSC's newest petaflop system with a peak performance of more than 2 petaflops.
-Edison features the Cray Aires high-speed interconnect, fast Intel processors, large memory per core, and a multi-petabyte local scratch file system.
+Edison, A Cray XC30, has a peak performance of 2.57 petaflops/sec.
+Edison features the Cray Aries high-speed interconnect, fast Intel Xeon processors, 64 GB of memory per node, and a 7.56 petabyte scratch file system.

 NOTE: Edison has been decommissioned as of May 13, 2019.

 A research team running density functional theory calculations at Berkeley Lab's NERSC center has demonstrated how polymer electrolyte fuel cells—long favored for transportation applications—can be made to run more efficiently and produced more cost-effectively by reducing the amount of a single key ingredient: platinum.
 Read More »